-Conquest delivers entertaining and intriguing story.
-The game begins with a fairly generic introduction, and only starts to pick up after chapter 8 or so.
+Conquest delivers a entertaining and intriguing story.
+The game begins with a fairly generic introduction but picks up after chapter 8.
 Don’t let the starting chapters fool you, there’s more to it than meets the eye.
 While the story wasn’t that dark, I still found it quite mature for a game like this.
 Yes, there are humorous scenes and interactions throughout the story, but there is a hint of bitterness that Corrin (the main character) carries throughout the entire game that gives you a sense of dread whenever you continue through the game.
 There were times that I was legitimately shocked at the plot twists.

 I’d compare Conquest’s story to a high chaos play-through in Dishonored.
 It’s the little things that starts to bring you down, and while not noticeable at first, the game gets procedurally more heart-wrenching as you progress.
 I chose to play as a Male Corrin for my first play through, and I liked him.
 There is a definite soft streak present in him that can be found in the majority of main characters in other JRPG’s, but he was interesting enough for the most part.
 The only thing I disliked however, was his slight-hero complex.
 He was kept in check by Nohr siblings, who’d seen and experienced far worse things than Corrin could have imagined.